LT1 Vs LS1 – What’s Best?

-As the winter of 1993 arrived, GM had already begun working on the cast iron Gen III engines which would later be found in GM trucks.
+As the winter of 1993 arrived, GM had already begun working on the cast iron Gen III engines that would later be found in GM trucks.

-However, it was the all-aluminum LS1 which was raising eyebrows, and in 1995 GM had finally produced the engine which would officially be unveiled to the world in 1997.
+However, it was the all-aluminum LS1 that was raising eyebrows, and in 1995 GM had finally produced the engine which would officially be unveiled to the world in 1997.

 As well as being incredibly lightweight, the LS1 ticked just about every box going.
 For such a compact powerplant, its breathing efficiency was a game changer which allowed it to produce insane amounts of power within a small and efficient package.